open-rsx/rsb-manual/install-java.rst

    BUILD SUCCESSFUL
    Total time: 48 seconds

-If no failed test cases are reported, RSBJava works correctly on your machine.
+If no failed test cases are reported, the Java implementation of
+|project| is likely to work correctly on your machine.